gregwebs/Shelly.hs/README.md

 ## Alternatives

 * [HSH](http://hackage.haskell.org/package/HSH) - A good alternative if you want to mixup usage of String and ByteString rather than just use Text.
-* [HsShellScript](http://hackage.haskell.org/packages/archive/hsshellscript/3.1.0/doc/html/HsShellScript.html) - Has more extensive shell capabilities.
+* [HsShellScript](http://hackage.haskell.org/packages/archive/hsshellscript/3.1.0/doc/html/HsShellScript.html) - Has extensive low-level shell capabilities.

+Both of these libraries (unlike Shelly currently) also implement very efficient mechanisms for piping/redirecting.

 ## Usage